 1.8.1 WTDC shall consider reports from the Director of the Telecommunication Development Bureau (BDT) and, pursuant to No. 208 of the Convention, shall establish work programmes and guidelines for defining telecommunication development questions and priorities and shall provide direction and guidance for the ITU-D work programme.
 It shall decide on the need to maintain, terminate or establish study groups, allocate to each of them the Questions to be studied and, taking into account consideration by the heads of delegation, appoint the chairmen and vice-chairmen of study groups, of TDAG and of any other groups it has established, taking account of Article 20 of the Convention.
 The study group chairmen themselves shall, during the conference, be at the disposal of WTDC to provide information on matters relating to the study group they chair.

-1.8.2 WTDC shall establish a declaration, a plan of action, including programmes and regional initiatives, ITU-D's contribution to the draft ITU strategic plan, ITU-D study group Questions, as well as resolutions and recommendations.
+1.8.2 WTDC shall establish a declaration, a plan of action, including programmes and regional initiatives, ITU-D study group Questions, as well as resolutions and recommendations.

 1.9 A WTDC may express its opinion relating to the duration or agenda of a future WTDC.

-1.10 During WTDC, the heads of delegation shall meet:
+1.10 The heads of delegation shall meet:

+a) prior to the first plenary meeting of WTDC, in accordance with No. 49 of the General Rules of conferences, assemblies and meetings of the Union, to prepare the agenda of the first plenary meeting and make proposals for the organization of the conference, in particular proposals for chairmanships and vice-chairmanships of WTDC, its committees and groups;

-a) to consider the proposals concerning the work programme and the constitution of study groups in particular;
+b) to consider the proposals concerning the work programme and the constitution of study groups in particular;

-b) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 3).
+c) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 3).

 1.11 In those cases indicated in § 1.8.1, a WTDC may be asked to consider the approval of one or more new or revised Recommendations and deletion of Recommendations.
 The report of any study group(s) or TDAG proposing such action should include information on why such action is proposed.